openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/pages.rst

 * Wiki
 * Progress

-You cannot rename, reorder, or remove these pages.
+You can change the order of the Discussion, Wiki, and Progress pages, and you can hide the Wiki page.

-You can add pages to your course.
-Each page appears in your course's navigation bar.

-For example, the following navigation bar includes the default pages as well as the **Course Schedule** and **Supplements & Instructor's Blog** pages.
+You can also add pages to your course.
+Each page appears in the navigation bar for your course.
+For example, the following navigation bar includes the default pages as well as the additional Course Schedule and Supplements & Instructor's Blog pages.

 .. image:: ../../../shared/building_and_running_chapters/Images/page_bar_lms.png
  :alt: Image of the page bar in the LMS

 You can create other pages for the grading policy, course slides, or any other purpose.
-More examples of pages you can add are:
+More examples of pages you can add follow.

-* A Google calendar, by embedding the code for it.

 * A dynamic HTML calendar, using the template in :ref:`Code for Dynamic HTML Schedule`.

 * An instant hangout.
 See :ref:`Google Instant Hangout` for more information.

 See: